Choose from the following frequently asked questions about Form FinCEN 114: .

-Incomplete Late Filing Reason: A selection of "Z - Other" has been made in the "Late filing reason" drop list on screen 114, but the required explanation has not been completed.
-Using screen SCH, make a selection of "F14" from the drop list and type an explanation.
+INCOMPLETE LATE FILING REASON: A selection of "Z - Other" has been made in the "Late filing reason" drop list on screen 114, but the required explanation has not been completed.
+Click the "SCH" link, and from the SCH screen, select "F14 - FBAR" from the "Statementnumber" drop list, then type an explanation in the text box.

 Both a selection of F14 and an explanation are required to be entered on the SCH screen.
 If the FinCEN 114 is for the spouse you must select S in the TSJ box and enter a Multi-form code of 2 on the SCH screen that is being used to explain why the spouse is filing their FinCEN 114 late.

 Can I e-file an amended FinCEN 114 through Drake Tax?

 Yes, to e-file an amended FinCEN 114 through Drake Tax, Follow these steps:

 - Go to the 114 screen and check the Amended box.